RRPJ/POLCOL/README.md

 4. Set the RHT parameters to your choice.
 Default values are given in comment.
 5. Open rht.py in a text editor, and set OUTPUT to a directory of your choice.
 This directory doesn't need to exist yet.
 6. Set polar to True if you want a polarplot, and distance to True if you want a distance - polarisation angle plot.
 The script saves the images in current working directory.
-7. Go to the function put_XYT and edit the variable header_keywords so that you have all the keywords in there that you want to keep.
-This is useful if you want to preserve certain axes you had in your input image, like RA and DEC.
+7. Go to the function put_XYT and edit the variable header_keywords to header_keywords = ['CTYPE1', 'CRVAL1', 'CDELT1', 'CRPIX1', 'CTYPE2', 'CRVAL2', 'CDELT2', 'CRPIX2'].
+Be sure to check whether your image_filename has these keywords in its header.

 Once that's done, save the files and simply run polcol.py by typing 'python polcol.py' in your terminal.